ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

         ```

 While treating this system as a metal may help converging the calculation, it
-may not necessarily reach the true ground state since the spin-degree of freedom
-is constrained.
-Instead, we can do a spin polarized calculation by adding
+may not necessarily reach the true ground state (i.e. the state with the lowest total energy) since we have imposed that there is an equal number of up-spin and down-spin electrons.
+To allow different numbers of spin-up and spin-down electrons, we can perform a spin-polarized calculation by adding the
 `nspin` and `tot_magnetization` variables to the input file (highlighted below):

 ```python hl_lines="12-13"